stacksmith/harn/README.md

 The system aims to enable interactive C code development à la Lisp or Forth, blending the coding, debugging, and testing into a single environment.

-It is a non-goal to create a full-scale real linker, preserve C semantics, or comply with any standards or acceptable norms. `harn` is built to operate on a subset of C compiled in a very specific way.
+It is a non-goal to create a full-scale real linker, preserve any C semantics, or comply with any standards or acceptable norms. `harn` is built to operate on a subset of C compiled in a very specific way.

 ### Approach: